California Considers Calling THC In Pot A Risk To Moms-To-Be

 “That seems like an open-ended checkbook.
 How do we defend ourselves?” said Los Angeles dispensary owner Jerred Kiloh, who heads the United Cannabis Business Association, an industry group.

-Lawyers looking for a quick buck will say “give us $10,000 or we are going to take you into a long court case,” he added.
+Lawyers looking for a quick buck will say “give us $10,000 or we are going to take you into a long court case,” Kiloh said.

 The California Cannabis Industry Association echoed that fear, noting that pot’s standing as an illegal drug at the federal level has choked off research by government agencies.
 Those studies are needed to determine if THC poses health risks for pregnant women.